BLOG NOTE: This blog post is from a previous season. To view our most recent blog posts, click here.

-Fly-fishing in Aspen and the Roaring Fork Valley is a hugely popular activity, both with locals and vacationers alike.
-Those who take to the local waters - namely the Frying Pan River and the Roaring Fork River - have the opportunity to catch a lot of trout, primarily brown and rainbow.
+Aspen Snowmass offers prime fly-fishing spots with a beautiful backdrop, and is the perfect getaway for any angler looking for an adventurous challenge.
+Those who take to the local waters, namely the Frying Pan River and the Roaring Fork River, have the opportunity to catch a lot of trout, primarily brown and rainbow.
 Up in the high country, expect to reel in some cutthroat or brook trout.
-Also lurking in the waters of the Roaring Fork River are some massive white fish and sucker fish.
+Also lurking in the waters of the Roaring Fork are some massive white fish and sucker fish.

-Cameron is our resident fly-fishing guru.
-This week our blog team caught up with Cameron to ask him a few new questions.
+Frias Properties Property Manager Cameron Murray is our resident fly-fishing guru.
 We also asked him to "tackle" (pun intended) a big request we had: Put together the ultimate fly-fishing vacation.

 Q: How long have you been fly-fishing?

-A: "Fly fishing [for] seven years; fishing for around 30 years."
+A: "Fly-fishing seven years; fishing for around 30 years."

 Q: You have an unlimited budget and you want to plan that dream fly-fishing getaway to Aspen.
 When do you come, and how long do you stay?